 - SAP workload on Azure virtual machine supported scenarios

-For Azure block storage, the usage of Azure managed disks is highly recommended.
+For Azure block storage, the usage of Azure managed disks is mandatory.
 For details about Azure managed disks read the article Introduction to managed disks for Azure VMs.

 In a basic configuration, we usually recommend a deployment structure where the operating system, DBMS, and eventual SAP binaries are separate from the database files.
-Changing earlier recommendations, we recommend having separate Azure disks for:
+We recommend having separate Azure disks for: